Can You Still Recover It?

 What this tool does

-Answer these five questions
+Answer 3 questions